Sitiveni Sivivatu

-Sitiveni Waica Sivivatu (born 19 April 1982 in Suva, Fiji) is a retired New Zealand rugby union footballer, playing on the position of a wing.
+Sitiveni Waica Sivivatu (born 19 April 1982) is a Fijian-born New Zealand former rugby union footballer who played as a wing.
 He was largely successful in the 2005 Super 12 season playing for the Chiefs.
 He acquired a starting position in the All Blacks, and scored 29 tries in 45 tests.

 He also scored 4 tries for the Pacific Islanders in 2004 – 2 against the All Blacks, and 2 against South Africa.
 Since the Pacific Islanders team has been sanctioned by the IRB, his 4 tries for them stands.

 Early life

 Sivivatu attended Ratu Kadavulevu School in Fiji before moving to New Zealand when he was 15.
 He attended Wesley College, the school that produced All Blacks great Jonah Lomu.
 He first played in the National Provincial Championship with second division side Counties Manukau, eventually moving to the first division with Waikato.
 He was the only 2nd division player in NZ to win a Super Rugby contract.
 He regards as his hero Philippe Sella because "he could just do anything on the field of play.
 If he decided to drop he could do it from anywhere within his range, and he was an amazing player with ball in hand."